GSukr/dtmvisual/README.md

 * 'seaborn==0.8.1',
 * 'matplotlib==2.0.2'

 We highly recommend you to clean and preprocess the collection before using it.
 We run the Dynamic topic modelling on the collection of abstracts from the [SIOE conference](https://www.sioe.org/conference/2019) from 1998 to 2018.
 We have 3225 documents.
-We use the following code for preprocessing developed by Bruno Chaves: [code](https://github.com/chaves/sioeTopics/blob/master/GetCleanCorpus.ipynb).
+We use the following code for preprocessing [code](https://github.com/chaves/sioeTopics/blob/master/GetCleanCorpus.ipynb).

 ### The following steps help install and use dtmvisual: